Teaching English in Cambodia in 2026: The Complete Guide

 Phnom Penh is Cambodia’s main hub for English teaching jobs and offers by far the widest range of opportunities.
 Most language centres, private schools, and international schools are based here, and competition is generally lower than in more saturated TEFL markets elsewhere in Asia.

 The city is busy, spread out, and constantly developing.
 Many teachers choose to live close to their main workplace to minimise commuting, as traffic can be unpredictable.
-Popular neighbourhoods among teachers include BKK1 and BKK3, which are central and expat-friendly, as well as Toul Tom Poung (Russian Market), which offers a slightly more local feel with good access to cafés, markets, and schools.
+Popular neighbourhoods among teachers include BKK1 and BKK3, which are central and expat-friendly, as well as Toul Tom Poung (Russian Market), which has a slightly more local feel with good access to cafes, markets, and schools.

 Phnom Penh suits teachers who want the best chance of securing steady work, building a full timetable, and accessing a wider expat community.
 Living costs are higher than elsewhere in Cambodia, but still modest by Western standards.